Roya Hakakian: Social activism

 In 2020, Hakakian signed the controversial "A Letter on Justice and Open Debate," which appeared on July 7 in Harper's Magazine; other signatories include feminist Gloria Steinem, writer J.K.
-Rowling and linguist Noam Chomsky.[13][non-primary source needed]She later explained her decision to sign the letter in a subsequent article where she argued that the well-being of the American democracy was entwined with the well-being of other democracies and democratic activists around the world.
+Rowling and linguist Noam Chomsky.
+She later explained her decision to sign the letter in a subsequent article where she argued that the well-being of the American democracy was entwined with the well-being of other democracies and democratic activists around the world.

 Following the 2022 attack on British-American writer Salman Rushdie in New York, Hakakian read excerpts of Rushdie’s work at the New York Public Library alongside other writers, including Gay Telese and Colum McCann, to promote free expression.

-After the killing of Mahsa Amini led to massive demonstrations in Iran, Roya Hakakian has been an outspoken supporter of the movement.
-In September 2022, she gave a testimony to the U.S. Senate Foreign Relations Committee about the state of women fighting authorianism in Iran.
+Roya Hakakian is a vocal critic of the Islamic Republic of Iran.
+In September 2022, she testified before the United States Senate Committee on Foreign Relations on the state of "women leaders fighting authoritarianism" in Iran.
 She has since published several essays for The Atlantic about the ongoing movement and offered commentary on CNN’s Fareed Zakaria GPS and MSNBC.